defencedog/radxazero3E/recoll_debian/README.md

 ## Setup files
-Latest Recoll `1.4` for `arm64` is not avaialble under Debian.
+Latest Recoll `1.4` for `arm64` is not available under Debian.
 These `.debs` are extracted from official Ubuntu Jammy PPA & offers no dependancy conflicts with Debian Bookworm
 ```
 sudo apt install python-is-python3 python3-waitress -y
 sudo apt install -s /*.deb # simulate install to know of any error